 I used it as an extension of my kitchen counter in one of our old rentals.
-I had spray painted it white (that’s right… the kind in a can) and added the two knobs to match the kitchen cabinets.
+I had spray painted it white (with the kind in a can) and added the two knobs to match the kitchen cabinets.

 Materials needed for Ikea Ivar makeover –